davidthings/spokefpga/docs/_pages/pipeline.md

 The `USB CDC` module is being reused.
 It is not too far fetched to think of `remove int string` and `add int string` as general purpose reusable functions.
 They would be customizable - with definable (via parameter) delimiters, etc.  `unique` would clearly have many uses.

+The only code that would need to be written is the new code in the function module.

 The handshaking on all the modules has small overhead and permits them to all govern their own execution.

 ### Host Communication

-It would have been nice to be able to run some message passing code on the host, and have real delimited messages be available for local code.
-Also, ideally if local code created messages, something to process those messages and get them back to the host, would have been great.
+It would have been nice to be able to run some message passing code on the host, and have real delimited packets be available for local code.
+Also, ideally if local code created packets, something to process them and get them back to the host, that would have been great, too.

 <div id="host_communication"></div>

 <script type="text/javascript">

     var graph = {
-        color: "#EEE",
+        color: "#666",
         children: [
             { id: "HOST", outPorts: ["usb"],
                 children: [
                     { id: "Lib", label:"Comms Lib"  },
-                    { id: "App"  }
+                    { id: "App", highlight:4 }
                 ],
                 edges: [
                     ["App","Lib"],